 July 17, 2020, Idaho is pending state legislation.

 USDA Agricultural Marketing Service (AMS) released the Establishment of a Domestic Hemp Production Program Interim Final Rule (IFR) on October 31, 2019, providing a framework for commercial hemp production in the United States while the Drug Enforcement Agency (DEA) remains the Federal agency that regulates cannabis with THC levels higher than 0.30% (U.S. Department of Agriculture, 2019).
 The IFR incorporates procedures for sampling and testing, and procedures for ensuring the effective disposal of plants that fail to meet the legal threshold.
 The IFR also allows States to operate programs under the 2014 Farm Bill until October 31, 2020, which some States have opted to do.
-As of June 2020, 23 states are operating under the 2014 Bill including several with well-established pilot programs, such as Colorado and Kentucky (figure 1).
+As of June 2020, 23 states were operating under the 2014 Bill including several with well-established pilot programs, such as Colorado and Kentucky (figure 1).
 The number of states operating under the pilot program continues to change as states draft plans for USDA approval.
+The Continuing Appropriations Act, 2021 and Other Extensions Act, passed in early October 2020, allows States to continue operating under 2014 Farm Bill pilot program requirements until September 30, 2021.

 The level of legal risk for hemp is unique among agricultural commodities in the United States and amplifies other risks in this emerging sector.
 Unlike other agricultural commodities, hemp can become illegal based on changes in the chemical composition of the crop.
 Hemp that tests over a defined level for cannabinoid delta-9-THC is defined as marijuana, still a Schedule I controlled substance which adds legal risk for growers.
 Only the U.S. Congress can change national statutory law and adjust the THC threshold level (currently set at 0.3%).
 A lot that tests over the legislatively defined threshold is considered “hot” and cannot be sold.
 In the IFR, AMS estimated that 20% of lots per year would test high for THC content (U.S. Department of Agriculture, 2019).
 Compounding the risk, there is no international consensus on acceptable delta-9-THC limits.
 Most countries in the European Union require a maximum delta-9-THC of 0.20%, while Japan requires zero THC content in the final product (Plain Jane Hemp, 2020).
 The difference in international threshold levels can cause confusion, limit market access, and make U.S. products illegal overseas.